Carbon neutrality/climate change action

 2040: ▲50% (compared to 2020)

-In order to realize carbon neutrality society, we will reduce emissions throughout the supply chain and proceed with related initiatives, using an indicator called "Carbon Intensity" to set targets and achieve both a contribution to the environment (CO₂ reduction) and a contribution to society (supply of the low-carbon energy that society needs).
+Toward the realization of carbon neutrality society, we are working to reduce emissions throughout the supply chain, setting targets using an index called "Carbon Intensity" from the perspective of simultaneously contributing to the environment (reducing CO₂ emissions) and society (supplying the low-carbon energy that society needs).

 Provide for society theme Estimated business scale